timscott/flipit/README.markdown

 ### Missing Settings

 Settings have a `Missing` property.
-The aforementioned base classes all use these settings to flip features, and they all treat a feature as `ON` if a feature is missing.
+The aforementioned base classes all use these settings to flip features, and they all treat a feature as `ON` if a setting is missing.
 The logic of this default behavior is simple.
 Features tend to move from `OFF` to `ON`.
 We don't want a bunch of old settings hanging around.
 So a removed setting make a feature `ON`.